PeterWone/Antipodean/spike/Farewell.md

 "He's dead and he's _still_ trying to change the world."

-Autumn's presence drone had finally arrived and she had a face now, but behind a knowing smile she remained silent.
+Autumn's presence drone had finally arrived and she had a face now, but her knowing smile hid his secrets like a Swiss bank vault.
 Vanguard AIs were famously tight-lipped when it came to Vanguard privacy and this was no exception.

 > _It actually made a lot of sense.
-Most Vanguard have no training or experience and they're in more shit than Biggles on Sunday when they become Vanguard.
-Sophia has years of experience and that armour is Class II._
+Most Vanguard have no training or experience and when they become Vanguard  they're normally in more shit than Biggles on Sunday.
+Sophia by contrast has years of experience and Class II armour out of the gate._
 >
 > _Oh, while I think of it, Sophia, I have to remind you we're back to zero on catalogues.
 Not my rule, and not negotiable.
 We'll have to plan your choices and work on that.
 But you still have everything he provided for the ground teams.
 And the Galya, of course._